Code-Institute-Submissions/jakefernihough-BC-Canal-Walks/README.md

 ## Test Scenarios

-1. **Maps** - Found on Index/Stourbridge/Dudley No.1/Dudley No.2 Pages.
+1. **Maps** - Found on Stourbridge/Dudley No.1/Dudley No.2 Pages.

+_Updated_
+Google mas is no longer shown on the index.html page, due to an error in the javascript that could not be fixed due to it needing the
+/index.html in the url.
+It now shows image cards in its place to direct the user to the paths they want to see.

 When the page has loaded, it shall have the google maps showing with markers around the Dudley/ Stourbridge area.
 Selecting a _Map Marker_ will open up an InfoWindow showing a title of the image with a brief description and an image.
 Underneath the map is a link back to the main page map displaying the 3 paths available.